Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Discussion

-It's possible that the system produced the successful tests because it has a very small nonzero failure-rate.
-The problem with this possibility is that, as $n$ increases, any very small nonzero failure-rate eventually becomes too unlikely to have produced this many successful executions.
-Moreover, there are more pessimistic reasons (not disallowed by the evidence) for the run of successes, i.e. pessimistic reasons for the executions to be ``perfectly positively correlated''.
-For example, it's possible that all of the test inputs have been ``easy'' for the system to respond to.
-This could happen by chance: e.g. the operational environment just happens to be submitting a sequence of easy inputs.
-Overcoming such problems of chance may require an exceedingly large, or possibly infeasible, amount of testing.
-Another pessimistic reason for the successful tests could be an error in the test-case generation procedure, which systematically fails to generate inputs that lie in the system's failure region.
+It is possible that the successful executions are occurring because the \emph{pfe} is very small.
+The problem with this possibility is that any very small \emph{pfe} eventually becomes too unlikely to have produced a sufficiently large number of successful executions.
+Moreover, there are more pessimistic reasons (not disallowed by the evidence) for runs of successful executions.
+For example, all of the test inputs may have been ``easy'' for the software to respond to.
+This could happen by chance: e.g., the operational environment just happens to be submitting a sequence of easy inputs.
+Overcoming such problems of chance may require an infeasible amount of testing.
+Another pessimistic reason for the successful executions could be an error in the test-case generation procedure, which systematically fails to generate inputs that lie in the system's failure region.
 Or an error in the test oracle, which fails to indicate true failures.
-Such possibilities are consistent with previous studies that have shown how ``favourable'' operational evidence can undermine confidence during dependability assessments; e.g. Littlewood and Wright \cite{littlewood_use_2007}.
-To make progress with using failure-free operational testing evidence, the assessor must rule out pessimistic possibilities by using appropriate additional evidence.
+Such possibilities are consistent with previous works that show how ``favourable'' operational evidence can undermine confidence during assessments; e.g., \cite{littlewood_use_2007,SalakoZhao_TSE_2023}.
+To make progress with using failure-free evidence, an assessor must use appropriate additional evidence to rule out pessimistic reasons for not observing any failures.